 Instructions

-- Place your shredded cabbage and carrots in a bowl and rub very well with salt.
+- Salt the vegetables: Place shredded cabbage and carrots in a bowl, add salt, and massage well so the veggies begin releasing moisture.

-- Sauté your yellow onions in oil until translucent and then add in your green onions and garlic
+- Start the gravy: Sauté yellow onions in oil until translucent.
+Add green onions and garlic, cooking for another minute.

-- Simmer the mixture on low-medium heat for about 10 minutes until the sauce thickens well.
+- Simmer and thicken: Cook the sauce on low–medium heat for 10 minutes until glossy and thick.

-- Add in your veg manchurian balls and cook for a couple of minutes in the sauce before serving.
+- Coat the manchurian: Add the air-fried veggie balls to the gravy and cook for a couple of minutes to help them absorb the flavors.